sawenzel/dyninst_parser_GSOC/README.md

     result is cached (written in a file in the cached-functions directory) before calling the JNI method.

-4. AssemblyServlet: implements a GET method which reads a file containing all the functions in the specified executable file, puts it in a map and returns the assembly of the function with the desired name.
+4. **AssemblyServlet**: implements a GET method which reads a file containing all the functions in the specified executable file, puts it in a map and returns the assembly of the function with the desired name.

     It uses an 'isAssemblyCached' method with the same functionality as the previous one.

-5. ArchiveFuncsServlet: implements a GET method which returns a list of functions in an archive file.
+5. **ArchiveFuncsServlet**: implements a GET method which returns a list of functions in an archive file.
 Functions in an archive file cand also be sorted by object name, which is the object file (.o) containing the respective function.

-6. ArchiveServlet: implements a GET method which reads a file containing all the functions in the specified archive file, puts it in a map and returns the assembly of the function with the desired name.
+6. **ArchiveServlet**: implements a GET method which reads a file containing all the functions in the specified archive file, puts it in a map and returns the assembly of the function with the desired name.
 However, as in an archive file there can be more than one function with the same name, this servlet